pedcremo/mortgage_calculator/README.md

 You should install nodejs and npm tool and then, first of all, "bower install" and "npm install" respectively.

 This project has been generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.15.1.
 NICE TOOL.
 Read a little bit about how to use it.

 ## Build & development
+If not installed grunt `npm install -g grunt-cli`
 Run `grunt` for building and `grunt serve` for preview.

 ## Testing